 An increase in birth defects like spina bifida has recently been linked to a number of popular medications.
 The potentially serious side effects of many of these drugs has been a controversial topic for years.
 Women who took any of the medications listed in this article during the first trimester of pregnancy and had a baby born with spina bifida or other birth defect should discuss their legal options by contacting the lawyers at Schmidt & Clark, LLP.

-Free Spina Bifida Case Evaluation: If you or a loved one has given birth to a child with spina bifida, you should contact our law firm immediately.
-You may be entitled to compensation by filing a lawsuit and we can help.
+Free Confidential Lawsuit Evaluation: If you or a loved one has given birth to a child with spina bifida, you should contact our law firm immediately.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.

 Spina Bifida: An Overview